-Are you an Alzheimer’s caregiver feeling overwhelmed, frustrated, and maybe even fearful for the well-being of your loved one?
+An Alzheimer’s or dementia caregiver feeling overwhelmed, frustrated, and maybe even fearful for the well-being of your loved one?

-I’m here for you as an Dementia Care expert who can help you build a care plan that quiets the sense of overwhelm, fear, sadness, frustration and other emotions.
+I’m here with solutions for you so you have no regrets or guilt when looking back on this journey.
+As a Dementia Care expert, I can help you build a care plan that quiets the sense of overwhelm, fear, sadness, frustration and other emotions.
 You need an a fellow journeyman to support you on these four to eight years.

-I am here for you, the Alzheimer’s caregiver.
+I am here for you, the Dementia/Alzheimer’s family member and caregiver.
 I am your lifeline for:

-- Conflict-resolution when things are going the way you thought they should
+- Conflict-resolution when things aren’t going the way you thought they should

-- Coping skills to handle the emotional rollercoaster
+- Coping skills and tools to handle the emotional rollercoaster

 - Communication guidance with your loved one and family